EichlerLab/pav/README.md

 There are two ways to run PAV.

 1. Run scripts: Execute through `rundist` and `runlocal`.
-This requries a little more configuration, but allows PAV to be quickly executed for a number of projects.
+This requires a little more configuration, but allows PAV to be quickly executed for a number of projects.
 This is the recommended way to run PAV.
 1. Snakemake direct: Execute by calling snakemake directly.